Rabba: Ottoman period

 In 1596 it appeared in the Ottoman tax registers named as Kafr Rabba, situated in the nahiya (subdistrict) of Karak, part of the Sanjak of Ajlun.
 It had 16 Muslim and 3 Christian households.
 They paid a fixed tax-rate of 25% on agricultural products, including wheat, barley, summer crops, vineyards/fruit trees, goats and bee-hives; in addition to occasional revenues.
 The total tax was 12,000 akçe.

 Jordan

 In 1961 there were 1,073 inhabitants in Rabba, of whom 200 were Christian.

 Archaeological remains

 Rabba is home to Nabatean, Roman and Byzantine ruins, which are located along the main street in the center of town.
 They consist of the remains of a Roman temple dedicated to the emperors Diocletian and Maximian, a Byzantine church and a cavernous ancient reservoir.
 There are many smaller ruins scattered all over town albeit not as extensive.

 Population

 Rabba was traditionally populated largely by the Majali and Zureikat families, the first of which has considerable political influence in the country.
-However, since the establishment of Israel in 1948, many Palestinians, who left their homes in Palestine, settled in Rabba as well, now accounting for about a third of the town's population.
+However, since the nakba in 1948, many Palestinians, who left their homes in Palestine, settled in Rabba as well, now accounting for about a third of the town's population.